 MW: When I came to LA a few days before the date, Danny had me meet Francisco at a donut shop over a cup of coffee.
 I reminded him we played with Eddie Palmieri.
 He remembered playing with me and agreed.
 Since he was one of the master drummers in the Carnaval in Havana, that gave us the depth we needed.
 The two comparsas on the date are among the best recordings of Carnaval drums made in the U.S. We recorded with four drummers, then recorded for layers on top.
 I have to mention John Santos, who played an essential role in keeping things together through his beautiful gentility and sense of humor.

 MW: It got decent airplay and good reviews, but it wasn’t a working band, so after the first period of interest it faded into the background.

 TP: But you are pleased with the results.

 MW: Yes, I’m happy with the results.
 The engineers did an excellent job, given the time pressures we were under.
 I want to do another album like it; that is an orchestral approach to rumba, but this time with strings.
 I’m just moving in that direction and hope to involve Omar.
 Meanwhile, I’m finishing another project with Omar on marimba and vibes with a balaphone player from the Ivory Coast and African drummers.
 However, that is another free-blowing album.

 TP: Final thoughts?

 MW: The album has not reached the audience it deserves, and I’m hoping with my latest album, Algo Más, my work is a whole will be recognized.
-This interview is evidence it is already happening.
+This interview is evidence its already happening.